eellak/gsoc2019-diyrobot/source/README.md

 # The mind of the DIY-Robot kit

-Here you can find all the needed files (python libraries, bash scripts and installation instructions) for a smooth deployment.
+Here you can find all the needed files (python libraries and scripts) for a smooth deployment.
+For instructions visit the wiki of the repository

 An overview of my programming stuck.
 ![prog stuck](../assets/images/prog_stuck.png)